Actindo-AG/Documentation/RetailSuiteAccounting/Operation/11_CreateBalanceCarriedForward.md

 By using the balance carry forward, outstanding account balances and open items can be transferred from one fiscal year to the next.
 This is possible for both personal accounts (debtors and creditors) and impersonal accounts (for example bank or tax accounts).

 Special journals are preconfigured in the system to carry balances and open items forward.
-For example, journal 98 contains all balances carried forward for debtors open items.
+For example, journal 98 contains all balances carried forward for debtors open items, and 99 the balances carried forward for creditors open items.
 These settings can be completely customized.
 For detailed information, see [User Interface Settings Balance carried forward](../UserInterface/02h_BalanceCarriedForward.md).

 #### Prerequisites